cminhho/Movie-Exercise-Challenge/README.md

 ### Using in produciton

-1. Start MariaDB/MySQL then create 'moviedb' database
+1. Start MariaDB/MySQL then create `moviedb` database

 2. Build the application